iomedhealth/OMOPAnalyticsGuide/docs/data_enablement/index.md

 ### Data Codifications and unstructured sources

 We analyze the coding systems used for structured data.
 We determine if the hospital uses standard systems like SNOMED CT, LOINC, or ICD-10, or if it uses internal, local codes.
-If non-standard codes are used, we can apply Natural Language Processing (NLP) to map them to the OMOP Common Data Model.
+If non-standard codes are used, we can apply multiple techniques to map them to the OMOP Common Data Model.

 ### Data Infrastructure